Completing online surveys is an easy way to earn extra cash while working from home, but is Survey Junkie worth your time?

 Although I was nervous for a bit that I wouldn’t get paid, I was able to cash out immediately after the manual verification.

 After testing out Survey Junkie, I can confirm that the online survey site is 100% legit and not a scam.
-But I also don’t think this is a way for you to make more than a couple dollars a day.
+But I also don’t think this is a way for you to make more than a few dollars a day.

 I’ve had a lot more success with MTurk, which offers a variety of other ways to make money besides just completing surveys.